redhat-cop/pathfinder/README.md

 ```

-Configure local project to be able to login to MongoDB (since the new-app mongo will create random user/password in the OSE secret)
+Configure local pathfinder to be able to login to MongoDB (since the new-app mongo will create random user/password in an OSE secret)
 ```
 ./print-mongo-creds.sh
 ```
-update the file "src/main/resources/config/application-dev.yml" with the mongo database user credentials.
+update the file "pathfinder/src/main/resources/config/application-dev.yml" with the mongo database user credentials.

-Then port forward to post 9191 so that the local pathfinder can find the remote mongo.
+Then port forward to 9191 so that the local pathfinder can find the remote mongo (this script keeps dropping out so you many need to restart it from time to time).
 ```
 ./pathfinder-port-forward.sh
 ```

-# Pathfinder - how to contribute code
+# How to contribute code

 * In Github, fork the [https://github.com/redhat-cop/pathfinder](pathfinder) or [https://github.com/redhat-cop/pathfinder-ui](pathfinder-ui) project into your github account.
 * Clone your forked project to your local machine